Resistance: A Human’s Guide To Surviving The AI Revolution [Opinion]

 Retraining

-In an interview last week Bill Gates told Quartz that job taking robots should be taxed just like a human employee and the money used to retrain displaced workers with new skills.
+In an interview last week, Bill Gates told Quartz that job-taking robots should be taxed just like a human employee and the money used to retrain displaced workers with new skills.
 The robot tax would slow the automation of the workforce and could be used to fund human jobs taking care of the elderly and young for which people are better suited than machines.

 “Right now, the human worker who does, say, $50,000 worth of work in a factory, that income is taxed and you get income tax, social security tax, all those things.
 If a robot comes in to do the same thing, you’d think that we’d tax the robot at a similar level.”